North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Continue working your way down these steep switchbacks.
 As the sun rises, the colors of the rock stand out with brilliant hues of reds, oranges and pinks.

-Walk through the narrow Supai Tunnel and keep heading down.
+Walk through the narrow Supai Tunnel and keep going down.

 Redwall Limestone

 Continue winding downhill towards Manzanita Rest Stop, walking through the Redwall Limestone section.
-This rim to rim trail wanders through massive rock.
+This Grand Canyon hiking trail wanders through massive rock.
 I kept marveling at how a trail was ever carved through them.
 While some of the trail is in the sun, starting early gives you shade for most of this section.

 In a recent Wilderness First Aid class through NOLS, the instructor kept telling us “break your feet in not your shoes.”
-This hike proved that theory!
+This Grand Canyon trail proved that theory!

-While good hiking shoes are a MUST this Grand Canyon through hike, having feet already accustomed to hours in boots will be the BEST way to ensure little to no blisters.
+While good hiking shoes are a MUST, having feet already accustomed to hours in boots is the best way to ensure little to no blisters.

 RELATED LINK: One of the biggest questions we get for the Grand Canyon Rim to Rim to Rim hike is, what shoes should I wear?
 Check out our hiking shoes post where we get down and dirty on what to look for in a hiking and backpacking shoe!